FREE Labor Law Penalties by Company Size Chart

 Florida Meal & Rest Breaks

 Florida generally does not require private employers to provide employees who are not minors meal or rest breaks.
-However, minors who are 17 years of age and younger generally may work no more than 4

-consecutive hours without a 30-minute uninterrupted break.
 For more information, please contact the Florida Department of Business and Professional Regulation.

 Lactation Breaks